JivanAmara/django_fixture_tools/README.md

 fixture_migrator allows you to keep those fixtures up-to-date automatically with South migrations.

 There are a couple of things that are a little clunky at this point, but should still lift a significant amount of the burden to maintain your fixtures:

+ 1. Add this package in the same directory as your Django project, so ../django_fixture_tools references it.

- # To use any of the tools you will first need to create a new database 'fixture_tools_db'.
+ 2. To use any of the tools you will first need to create a new database 'fixture_tools_db'.
 This database will be repeatedly emptied and used to construct/alter fixtures.
 If you're using database extensions such as PostGIS, you'll need to make sure this database has the same extensions.
 If you're using SQLite, you can skip this.

-Update the settings_migrator.py & settings_maker.py files with the engine/name/password/host/user of the new database.
+ 3. Update the settings_migrator.py & settings_maker.py files with the engine/name/password/host/user of the new database.

 Fixture Maker
 =============